10 Mistakes to Avoid When Buying a House in Warrensburg, MO

 The first step to buying a home is getting a preapproval for a home loan.
 Most people go to their local banks, say "hey guys I want to buy a home" and get a loan option with an interest rate.
 Take that rate, and go to another bank, or another mortgage company that can shop around for a more competative option.
 You're dinging your credit already, so you might as well look and find the very best rate available!
 Most of the time, if a bank or mortgage company knows they are competing, they will pull out all the stops to win your business and you could save tens of thousands of dollars.

-6. Don't Fall in Love With a Property Before You Close
+6. Don't Fall In Love With A Property Before You Close

 Now this is a hard one.
 You want to go to the house, see it, like it and imagine yourself living there, but don't get stuck in the mentality where you HAVE TO HAVE IT.
 That state of mind really hamstrings your ability (and your agents ability) to negotiate on things like the price, seller concessions and fixes.
 If you're madly in love with a property, you're less likely to be willing to lose it and walk away during negotiations and more likely to pay more for it.
 So, it's hard, but disconnect the heart and look with the eyeballs and don't fall in love until you close and it's yours.

-5. Not Looking for First-time Home Buyer Programs or Down Payment Grants
+5. Not Looking For First-Time Home Buyer Programs or Down Payment Grants

 There are so many great programs out there which can help buyers purchase their new homes!
 First-Time Home Buyers can apply for an FHA Loan (which has a downpayment of only 3.5%).
 Or a USDA loan which has a 0% downpayment.
 Other great programs are available like Down Payment Assistance and Closing Costs Assistance.
 I have an entire video on my chanell which talks about different programs and grants for home-buyers - it's basically a video on how you can get free money from the government to buy your home, so I highly advise watching it!